kaisaryousuf/search_with_ext/README.md

 # search_with_ext
-Search for specific file extension in the disk recursively
+Search for file with specific extension in the disk recursively with c++ targetting Windows operating system.